Blog post

 The Core Issue

-In the modern organizational landscape, the traditional methods of evaluating employee performance have shown cracks.
+In the modern organizational environment, the traditional methods of evaluating employee performance have shown cracks.
 The old-school performance reviews, primarily carried out by managers, often suffer from biases and a lack of holistic understanding of an employee's impact and behavioral dynamics within a team or broader network.
 Given that 15% of employees create 50% of the impact in any organization, identifying and nurturing these individuals is critical.
-Similarly, addressing the 5% who cause 50% of the problems is equally crucial.
+Similarly, addressing the 5% who cause 50% of the problems matters equally.

 Significance of the Problem